Really? Well, you heard the old saying "You get what you pay for".

 Most DIY websites are generally just 4 to 5 pages that can fail to engage website visitors and increase the user loyalty to your product or brand.
-When you hire a professional web development company you not only pay for their service but you also pay them for saving time.
-The time you spend on making a DIY website can be otherwise spent in doing your core business activities that are already generating regular income
+When you hire a professional web development company, you not only pay for their service, but you also pay them for saving time.
+The time you spend on making a DIY website can be otherwise spent in doing your core business activities that are already generating regular income.

 Content is king on ranking websites with any SEO Marketing campaign, and the more quality keywords, the better the results.
 However, most website builders will only allow 1 or 2 pages to tell a story about your companies products and services.
 This can limit your ability to convey the message you need to.
-It also does not allow you to take advantage of keyword rich content, such as unique Titles, Descriptions, URLs, Headlines, Body Copy....
+It also does not allow you to take advantage of keyword rich content, such as unique Titles, Descriptions, URLs, Headlines, Body Copy...

 And have they actually saved any money by doing it themselves?

 Take those hours - multiply by the hourly rate you normally charged a customer.
-They may well find that a professional web designer would have cost them less and faster than the business owner has managed to do themselves.
+You may well find that a professional web designer would have cost them less and faster than the business owner has managed to do themselves.

-Such as godaddy sucks
+Such as godaddy sucks.

-Why would you entrust the one asset unique to your business and your brand to a cookie-cutter look,
+Why would you entrust the one asset unique to your business and your brand to a cookie-cutter look.

 What does it say about your business when your website conveys a lack of sophistication, unique looks and to control its own destiny?